cristovomgirodo/Vectors-in-the-Plane-and-in-Space/README.md

 ###### Cristovom A. Girodo ( Was receive the higher graduation in mathematics in the F.F.C.L.
 “Oswaldo Cruz”).

 #### [Warning]:
-The files: AlgorithmATVUDE.pdf, instructions1User.pdf, runvectors2dim.py, VectorModule2Dim.py, instructions2User.pdf, runtoolsvectors.py, and VectorModDev.py already was copy of the Vectors2Dim directory and Vectors3Dim directory in my computer to the my repository in the GitHub.
+The files: AlgorithmATVUDE.pdf, instructions1User.pdf, runvectors2dim.py, VectorModule2Dim.py, instructions2User.pdf, runtoolsvectors.py, and VectorModDev.py already was copy of the Vectors2Dim and Vectors3Dim directories in my computer to the my repository in the GitHub.
 I'm sorry the all.